Why Do Cats Sleep on You?

 They want to bond

-If you’re wondering “Why does my cat sleep on me?” it may be because they’re trying to tell you that they love you.
+If you’re wondering “Why do cats sleep on you?” it may be because they’re trying to tell you they love you.
 “It’s not unusual for cats to engage in ‘pillowing’ at bedtime, which is when they use another cat as a pillow, so if they’re the only cat in the house, they love to use you as an alternative,” says Delgado.
 “And even if they’re not the only cat in the house, you may be their preferred ‘pillow-mate!’”

-Could your cat sleeping on you ever be a sign that something is wrong?
+Could your cat sleeping on you be a sign that something is wrong?

 If your cat sleeps on you almost every night, there is typically no cause for concern.
 If you notice that they’re sleeping much more than usual and have low energy, you should take them to the vet to get checked.